flosell/iamspec/README.md

 It automates dealing with the AWS Policy Simulator.
 It allows you to write tests against your IAM configuration

+### Does it support everything I can do in IAM?

+No. It uses the AWS Policy Simulator in the background so iamspec can only check what's supported by the Policy Simulator.

+For example, assume role policies seem to be ignored.

 ### Does it support Terraform/CloudFormation/...?

 IAMSpec runs your tests against the state in IAM, therefore it is independent from some tool.
 It is meant to run after you applied your changes in your favorite tool.